-- Picking up a campus emergency phone.
-These phones ring directly to the Pitt police, automatically registering the caller’s location.
+- Picking up a campus emergency (blue light) phone.
+These phones ring directly to the Pitt Police, automatically registering the caller’s location.

 - Visiting the University of Pittsburgh Jerome Cochran Public Safety Building (3412 Forbes Avenue) or any of these substations: Sutherland Hall, Forbes Avenue (between the Barco Law Building and Lawrence Hall), Sennott Square, or Bouquet Gardens J.

 - Contacting the resident assistant, resident director, or other residence life staff member in the residence halls; guards or welcome attendant; or any University official who will then contact the Pitt Police, if desired.

 Incidents involving sexual harassment, sexual violence, stalking, and/or dating and domestic violence, as well as incidents of bias, may be reported to the Office for Equity, Diversity, and Inclusion at 412-648-7860 or through the Pitt Concern Connection online reporting form.

 Students and student organizations have often used demonstrations to effect change at their institutions, as well as to call attention to areas of concern within the community.
 Prior to organizing and/or participating in an on-campus demonstration, please review the University’s Demonstration and Protest Guidelines.